NEARMI/Bd_CMR/stan_current/stan_multi_pop_readme.txt

 CMR_multiple_populations.stan
-	-- Current most up to date working model
+	-- Current most up to date working model with fewer for loops and using design matrices.
+For older models see dev_stan and old_slow_models

-CMR_multiple_populations_nf.stan
-	-- ^^ but dropping the `by species' fixed effects to speed up computation